Syzygy Theoretic Approach to Horrocks-type Criteria for Vector Bundles: Introduction

 \section{Introduction}

 The purpose of this paper is to study Horrocks-type criteria for vector bundles on projective space, especially to clarify the structure of a vector bundle on ${\mathbb P}^n$ as a quasi-Buchsbaum graded module over the polynomial ring.
-Horrocks' celebrated theorem \cite{Ho} says that a vector bundle on the projective space without intermediate cohomologies is isomorphic to a direct sum of line bundles, which is, importantly, based on the categorical equivalence that a stable equivalence class of vector bundles corresponding to $\tau_{>0}\tau_{<n}{\mathbb R}\Gamma_*({\mathcal E})$.
-This paper investigates a class of vector bundles from an idea based on the Horrocks correspondence.
-In this spirit, in order to study the structure of indecomposable quasi-Buchsbaum bundles, we will construct a free resolution of a vector bundle by a nonvanishing intermediate cohomology which comes from the behavior of system of parameters of a generalized Cohen-Macaulay module.
+Horrocks' celebrated theorem \cite{Ho} says that a vector bundle on projective space without intermediate cohomologies is isomorphic to a direct sum of line bundles, which is based on the categorical equivalence that a stable equivalence class of vector bundles ${\mathcal E}$ corresponds to $\tau_{>0}\tau_{<n}{\mathbb R}\Gamma_*({\mathcal E})$.
+On the other hand, a Buchsbaum vector bundle on projective space is obtained to be isomorphic to a direct sum of sheaves of differential $p$-form with balanced twist by Chang \cite{C} and Goto \cite{G}.
+In order to study the structure of indecomposable quasi-Buchsbaum bundles, we will construct a free resolution coming from its nonvanishing intermediate cohomologies through the behaviour of system of parameters of the corresponding module.